 On CSML Engine's github repository, we compile pre-built binaries for MacOS and Linux of the CSML Engine web server, called CSML Server, at every release, under the assets section (we also maintain docker images if you prefer).
 As in this example, we are going to install CSML Server on Ubuntu 18.04 (or most recent linux distributions such as Debian, CentOS, Amazon Linux 2...), we will use the linux-based 64-bit binary, called

-To download the CSML Server executable on your own server, type the following command in your terminal:
+Alternatively, you can download the latest CSML Server executable directly on your server by typing the following command in your terminal:

 After the file is downloaded, you can simply make it executable, rename it and run it directly: